 Let’s see all the features of these two solutions, with advantages and drawbacks for each.
 I am really curious what you will decide at the end.

-Mouseflow, the alternative to Hotjar and Clarity for eCommerce funnelling
+Mouseflow, the alternative to Hotjar and Clarity for eCommerce funneling

 However, as Hotjar removed December 2020 the conversion funnel feature, both they and Clarity now miss this critical eCommerce functionality.
 I assume the feature was dropped because UX specialists and eCommerce managers split their analytics needs and there was little use for it in Hotjar (eCommerce experts use Google Analytics Sales Funnels functionalities, which are fantastic).

-The alternative to funnelling though is Mouseflow, which besides sessions recordings and heatmaps offers eCommerce experts this advanced feature.
+The alternative to funneling though is Mouseflow, which besides sessions recordings and heatmaps offers eCommerce experts this advanced feature.

 Pricing of Microsoft Clarity vs Hotjar